variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       expectations.
 My wife and I went to the hanger Saturday to clean the bugs off after our trip home and upon further review, I didn't find anything that wasn't done to perfection on the entire aircraft.
+  - testimonial_title: Mark Slavin
+    testimonial_subtitle: Cessna T182T N821FA  October 2017
+    testimonial_body_text: >-
+      I wanted to personally acknowledge you and your team at Beegles Aircraft Service for the fine workmanship on my plane.
+This was a very stressful issue and you made it seamless for me to schedule the repairs, work with the insurance carrier and ultimately expedited the return of my plane. not to mention, you could never tell that the plane had incurred hangar damage, as your repair work is exemplary.
+Beegles lived up to its reputation as a 'first class' operation and I wanted you to hear it from me.
   - testimonial_title: Paul Swanstrom
     testimonial_subtitle: Cessna A185F N185M
     testimonial_body_text: >-